MobilityDB/MobilityDB-AWS/README.md

 --  (new-node,5432)
 -- (1 row)
 ```
-Let create MobilityDB table and distribute it on column_dist in order to create shards by hashing the column_dist values.
+Create MobilityDB table and distribute it on column_dist in order to create shards by hashing the column_dist values.
 If no nodes added on the cluster than the distribution is seen as single node Citus otherwise is multi nodes Citus.

 ```sql
 CREATE TABLE mobilitydb_table(